sawyerwatts/Checklists/README.md

     - Ensure logs are written to a persistent location
     - Ensure logs are written asyncronously
     - Ensure logs are structured, and probably written as JSON
-    - Ensure older logs are moved to cold storage
+    - Ensure older logs are moved to cold storage or otherwise cleaned
 1. Ensure the app handles termination and interrupt signals
 1. Ensure configurations (if only the environment-specific configs) can be loaded, like from file, env var, flags, etc